-Best Book Writing Software: Grammarly Versus Hemingway - The Write Practice
+Grammarly Vs. Hemingway: A Professional Writer's Review

 If you don't have a current work in progress, take ten minutes to write a new story about a couple having a disagreement.
 Then, copy and paste your work into either Grammarly or Hemingway.
 Take five minutes to consider the suggestions and edit the piece.

-When you’re done, share your “before” and “after” pieces in the comments below, and be sure to leave feedback for your fellow writers!
+When you're done, share your “before” and “after” pieces in the practice box below, and be sure to leave feedback for your fellow writers!